 Some fish species known to occur in the Yarra River have never been recorded during NFRC surveys.
-For example, no Climbing Galaxias, Dwarf Galaxias, Flatheaded Galaxias or Spotted Galaxias, Pouched Lamprey or Shortheaded Lamprey or Southern Pygmy Perch or Yarra Pygmy Perch have been detected in the surveys.
+For example, no Climbing Galaxias, Dwarf Galaxias, Ornate Galaxias or Spotted Galaxias, Pouched Lamprey or Shortheaded Lamprey or Southern Pygmy Perch or Yarra Pygmy Perch have been detected in the surveys.
 The Climbing Galaxias, Spotted Galaxias, Pouched Lamprey and Shortheaded Lamprey are diadromous species in coastal Victoria.
 The Climbing Galaxias and Spotted Galaxias have patchy distributions and are hard to detect using NFRC sampling methodology.
 The Pouched Lamprey and Shorthead Lamprey were considered widespread but in recent times adults are rarely seen.
 Both lamprey species are usually active nocturnally.
-The Flatheaded Galaxias is a species found both sides of the divide from Melbourne eastwards in Victoria.
-In the Yarra River they were widespread and patchy in the lower areas, but more common above 200 metres altitude and are hard to detect using the NFRC sampling methodology.
+In the Yarra River the Ornate Galaxias were widespread and patchy in the lower areas, but more common above 200 metres altitude and are hard to detect using the NFRC sampling methodology.
 The Dwarf Galaxias, Southern Pygmy Perch and Yarra Pygmy Perch are often found in offstream habitats (billabongs, wetlands and lagoons).